Roderick Chisholm

 Roderick Milton Chisholm (/ˈtʃɪzəm/ CHIZ-əm; November 27, 1916 – January 19, 1999) was an American philosopher known for his work on epistemology, metaphysics, free will, value theory, deontology, deontic logic and the philosophy of perception.

 Richard and Fred Feldman, writing in the Stanford Encyclopedia of Philosophy, remark that he "is widely regarded as one of the most creative, productive, and influential American philosophers of the 20th Century."

-Life and career
+Biography

+Early life and education

 Chisholm graduated from Brown University in 1938 and received his Ph.D. at Harvard University in 1942 under Clarence Irving Lewis and D. C. Williams.

+U.S. Army service

 He was drafted into the United States Army in July 1942 and did basic training at Fort McClellan in Alabama.
 Chisholm administered psychological tests in Boston and New Haven.
 In 1943 he married Eleanor Parker, whom he had met as an undergraduate at Brown.

+Academic career

 He spent his academic career at Brown University and served as president of the Metaphysical Society of America in 1973.

 He was editor of Philosophy and Phenomenological Research from 1980 until 1986.

 Chisholm trained many distinguished philosophers, including Selmer Bringsjord, Fred Feldman, Keith Lehrer, James Francis Ross, Richard Taylor, and Dean Zimmerman.
 He also had a significant influence on many colleagues, including Jaegwon Kim and Ernest Sosa.